loymcom/dev/event_sale_resource_booking_timeline/readme/DESCRIPTION.rst

+This module shows events in the resource booking timeline view.

 The timeline view shows bookings, placed in the timeline of their resource combinations.
 To show a resource combination, there must be at least one booking with this combination.